ForBai/electron-template/README.md

 The application consists of two main folders...

-`src` - files within this folder get transpiled or compiled (because Electron can't use them directly).
+`src/main` - files within this folder get transpiled or compiled (because Electron can't use them directly).

-`app` - contains all static assets which don't need any pre-processing and can be used directly.
+`src/render` - contains all static assets which don't need any pre-processing and can be used directly.

-The build process compiles the content of the `src` folder and puts it into the `app` folder, so after the build has finished, your `app` folder contains the full, runnable application.
-Treat `src` and `app` folders like two halves of one bigger thing.
+The build process compiles the content of the `src/main` folder and puts it into the `src/render` folder, so after the build has finished, your `src/render` folder contains the full, runnable application.
+Treat `src/main` and `src/render` folders like two halves of one bigger thing.

-The drawback of this design is that `app` folder contains some files which should be git-ignored and some which shouldn't (see `.gitignore` file).
+The drawback of this design is that `src/render` folder contains some files which should be git-ignored and some which shouldn't (see `.gitignore` file).
 But this two-folders split makes development builds much faster.

 # Development